codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * Silent install: Add the `--repo` flag.

 **Git user**
-Optional; required only for Bitbucket Server.
+Required for Bitbucket Server.
+Optional for GitHub, GitLab, Bitbucket Cloud, and GitHub Enterprise.

-The username for the Git account.
+The username for the Bitbucket Server account.

-* CLI wizard and Silent install: For Bitbucket, add the `--git-user` flag, and define the username.
+* CLI wizard and Silent install: For Bitbucket Server, add the `--git-user` flag, and define the username.
 For example, `codefresh`

 **Git runtime token**
 Required.